Abstract

 Case study two - Ontogeny of inhibitory interneurons of the mouse thalamus

-The estimated log2-fold difference in GFP expressing cells between the two genotypes, for each of the fifty brain regions, are plotted in Figure 5.
-This include the purple and pink 95% HDI from the horseshoe and zero-inflated Poisson models along with the 95% confidence interval arising from a t-test in orange.
+For each of the fifty brain regions the estimated log2-fold difference in GFP expressing cells between the two genotypes is plotted in Figure 5.
+This includes the purple and pink 95% HDI from the horseshoe and zero-inflated Poisson models along with the 95% confidence interval arising from a t-test in orange.
+For most brain regions, the two Bayesian models gave narrower HDIs than the t-test CI.
+Accordingly, the Bayesian models identified a greater number of brain regions that had genotype differences in Sox14-positive cell count in the sense that it found more places where the appropriate uncertainty interval does not overlap zero.

-Despite the large difference in interval estimation between the HDI and CI for many brain regions, as the data becomes stronger from the perspective of the frequentist p-value towards the right-hand side of the second row in Figure 5, they become much more compatible.
-The variation within groups is very small for these regions; further regularization is not necessary and so the impact of partial pooling has been reduced.
+Despite the large difference in interval estimation between the Bayesian HDIs and t-test CI for many brain regions, as the data becomes stronger from the perspective of the frequentist p-value towards the right-hand side of the second row in Figure 5, the model results become much more compatible.
+The variation within groups is very small for these regions.
+Further regularization is not necessary and so the impact of partial pooling has been reduced.
 The sample estimate of the t-test has ‘caught up’ to the regularized estimate because the signal is strong.

 Discussion